Many companies spend considerable effort and time on building an email database, but spend very little energy maintaining it.

 #2.
 Thank them for subscribing

-This is the part where you can reaffirm their decision to subscribe to your company’s content.
+This is the part where you can reaffirm their decision to subscribe to your company’s content and contribute to growing your email list.
 Thanking your subscribers not only makes them feel like they’re part of a community, it also helps build deeper trust in your brand.

 Thanking your new email subscribers makes you likable and it humanizes you and your brand.